Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Interval construction methodology

-In this section, we present four related interval constructions to build on the theory developed in \cite{previous_paper} by addressing the key aforementioned challenges.
-The first implementation challenge is to handle the potentially unbounded constraint set, for which we define and apply the ``Berger--Boos'' set to create a data-dependent subset of the original constraint set.
-This set leads to our four interval definitions, which follow a two-stage taxonomy; Global versus Sliced and Inverted versus Optimized.
-The second implementation challenge is computing these interval constructions in practice which we achieve using a combination of novel sampling algorithms and quantile regression.
+This section presents four related interval constructions building on the theory of \cite{previous_paper} by addressing the aforementioned key challenges.
+The first implementation challenge is to handle the potentially unbounded constraint set, for which we define and apply the \bergerboos set to create a data-dependent subset of the original constraints.
+This set leads to our four interval definitions, which follow a two-stage taxonomy: Global versus Sliced and Inverted versus Optimized.
+The second implementation challenge is computing these interval constructions, which we achieve using a combination of novel sampling algorithms and quantile regression.
 We will cover this in a later section (\Cref{sec:sampling-quantileregress}).

 We rewrite the data-generating process articulated in the introduction: